viebel/blog.klipse.tech/_posts/2017-01-25-tiny-compiler-compiler.md

 Enjoy the moment, play with your compiler...

 Congratulations - I mean you did it.
 Give yourself a huge hug, buy yourself a gift.
 I don't know...
 Find the most appropriate way to celebrate your success...
-You definitely deserve it!
+You truly deserve it!

 ![ast](/assets/hourra.png)